International Civil Rights Center and Museum: History

-The building that now houses the museum was constructed in 1929 and was designed in the Art Deco style by local architect Charles Hartmann.
+The building that now houses the museum was constructed in 1929 and was designed in the Art Deco style by local architect Charles C. Hartmann.
 It was initially known as the Whelan Building, after the Whelan Drug Company, which owned the building, operating a small drug store in one corner and leasing the rest as retail and office space.
 The F. W. Woolworth Company began leasing most of the building in 1939, as a replacement for a smaller location in downtown Greensboro.
 The store, advertised as "the largest and most modern Woolworth store in the south", and its 69-seat luncheonette opened to the public on August 10, 1939.

 The store was the site of the Greensboro sit-ins, beginning on February 1, 1960, when four black students from North Carolina Agricultural and Technical State University sat at the segregated whites-only lunch counter and refused to leave until they were served.
 The ensuing sit-in movement grew in popularity, with thousands gathering at Greensboro's Woolworth and Kress stores, and similar protests at dozens of other segregated sites across the South.
 Facing boycotts and significant declines in sales, Woolworth manager Clarence Harris relented, desegregating the store on July 25, 1960.
 Many other businesses followed suit, and the Civil Rights Act of 1964 made such segregation illegal nationwide.

 The lunch counter was remodeled around 1963, and its stools were removed during that time to be re-upholstered.
 When they were re-installed, there was no attempt to put them back in the same positions, making it impossible for later historians to determine which stools the Greensboro Four sat in on February 1.

 While Woolworth was still an active business in the building, the site started to receive historical recognition.
 The portion of Sycamore Street in front of the building was renamed February One Place in a ceremony on February 1, 1990, the 30th anniversary of the first sit-in.
 The same year, the store donated a portion of the lunch counter to the Greensboro History Museum.